 The Olympics should be prime territory for movie-makers: naturally occurring stories of triumph and disaster, and the human elements that create them.
-In reality, surprisingly few have been made (we're still patiently waiting for Eddie the Eagle: The Movie), but there are still enough classics to watch to get you in the mood for this winter's festivities.
+In reality, surprisingly few have been made, but there are still enough classics to watch to get you in the mood for this summer's festivities.

 We list 10 of the best below, let us know any we might have missed...(sadly D2: The Mighty Ducks was ineligible, as they compete in the Goodwill Games, not the Olympics)